 We notice that the first equality is due to $y_1\leq c$ and $c<d$, the first inequality is due to the optimality of $y_1$, and the second one to the fact that $h(y)\geq h_1(y)$, $\forall y$.
 We thus infer that, for this case, $h(y^*)\geq h(y_1)$, implying $y^*=y_1$.
 Suppose now that $y_2\in[c,d]$.
 Under this assumption, we obtain analogously $h(y_2)=h_2(y_2) \leq h_2(y^*) \leq h(y^*)$, which implies $y^*=y_2$.
 The assumption $y_3\geq d$ translates into $h(y_3)=h_3(y_3) \leq h_3(y^*) \leq h(y^*)$, that is, $y^*=y_3$.
 In order to finish the proof it suffices to check when the optimum is attained at the non differentiable points $c$ and $d$.
 For this purpose, we analyze the limiting derivatives at $c$ and $d$ respectively

-From the previous expressions, it is simple to check that the conditions $y_1>c$ and $y_2<c$ imply that $0$ belongs to the sub-gradient of $h(y)$ at $y=c$, leading to $y^*=c$.
-Similarly, the condition $y_2>d$ and $y_3<d$ imply that $0$ belongs to the sub-gradient of $h(y)$ at $y=d$, which translates into $y^*=d$.
+From the previous expressions, it is simple to check that the conditions $y_1>c$ and $y_2<c$ imply that $0$ belongs to the sub-differential of $h(y)$ at $y=c$, leading to $y^*=c$.
+Similarly,~the conditions $y_2>d$ and $y_3<d$ imply that $0$ belongs to the sub-differential of $h(y)$ at $y=d$, which translates into $y^*=d$.

 \end{appendices}